Alert Dialog Example

 - The "discard" button is disabled if the notes text area does not contain any text.

-Activate the "save" button to trigger an alert when it saves the contents of the "Notes" text area to local storage.
+Activate the "save" button to trigger an alert when the contents of the "Notes" text area is saved to

 - A successful save triggers a short alert to notify the user that the notes have been saved.

 - The "save" button is disabled if the user's local storage value is the same as the "Notes" field.

 - Modify the "notes" text area as needed to enable and disable the discard and save functions.

 - Modal Dialog Example: An example demonstrating multiple layers of modal dialogs with both small and large amounts of content.